China Launches New Earth Observation Satellite - UrduPoint

 China Launches New Earth Observation Satellite

-China sent a new Earth observation satellite into space from the Taiyuan Satellite Launch Center in northern China's Shanxi Province at 11:01 a.m.
-Tuesday (Beijing Time)

-TAIYUAN, Sept.
-7 (UrduPoint / Pakistan Point News - 7th Sep, 2021 ) :China sent a new Earth observation satellite into space from the Taiyuan Satellite Launch Center in northern China's Shanxi Province at 11:01 a.m.
-Tuesday (Beijing Time).
+ISLAMABAD, (UrduPoint / Pakistan Point News - 7th Sep, 2021 ) :China successfully launched Earth observation satellite Gaofen-5 02 into space from the Taiyuan Satellite Launch Center in northern Shanxi Province at 11:01 a.m. on Tuesday.

-The satellite, Gaofen-5 02, was launched aboard a Long March-4C rocket and entered its planned orbit successfully.

 It was the 387th flight mission of the Long March carrier rocket series.